Call us at (541) 685-7861, or send us an email.

 When you turn on your tap, you expect the water to be pure, healthy and tasty.
 That is why we work hard to deliver water that meets or exceeds all state and federal health standards.
 In fact, we are proud to say we have never violated any Environmental Protection Agency water quality standard.

-In early December 2019, we changed the way we disinfect drinking water, switching from chlorine gas to a liquid chlorine bleach that is manufactured on-site at our Hayden Bridge Filtration Plant.
+In 2019, we changed the way we disinfect drinking water, switching from chlorine gas to a liquid chlorine bleach that is manufactured on-site at our Hayden Bridge Filtration Plant.
 The new system, which uses coarse salt, water and electrolytic conversion to make sodium hypochlorite (bleach), allows us to store enough salt at the filtration plant to last three months.
 Read more.

 Learn more: